-By post to: David Harris, Monitoring Officer, Broads Authority, Yare House, 62-64 Thorpe Road, Norwich, Norfolk.
+By post to: Monitoring Officer, Broads Authority, Yare House, 62-64 Thorpe Road, Norwich, Norfolk.
 NR11RY

-Or by e-mail to: monitoring.officer@broads-authority.gov.uk
+Or by e-mail to: Hilary.Slater@broads-authority.gov.uk

 Privacy and Data processing 5.

 8. The Authority will process any personal information in line with the Data Protection Act 2018 and the EU General Data Protection Regulation.